daichiyamada72/Piracy-Movies-Release-Types/README.md

 # <B>Piracy Movies Release Types</B>

-Low quality
+<h3>Low Quality</h3>

 Camrip
 Camrip   or-as the name suggests, this video was shot.
 On   the screen of an ordinary camera cinema.
 Often in this case, there are a lot of images in the video.
 When watching, you can see the heads of people entering the cinema and hear the laughter and opinions of the hall.
 These videos are related to the fact that they are shot within the first day of rental with a small video camera installed next to one of the viewers.
 To be clearer-go to the cinema and shoot a video with your smartphone and you will have CamRIP.

 TS
-Next visit TS   (TeleSync).
+TS   (TeleSync).
 This is the same screen, but the shooting principle is slightly different.
 In this case, the picture improved a bit.
 As used   , a digital camera standing in a professional empty room.
 In this case, the sound is written directly from the broadcast equipment.
 The most commonly used sound is stereo.

 VHSRip
 Video VHS- Lip As the name implies- video tape .
 This is often seen when viewing artifacts, stripes, and points.
 It depends on the safety of the cassette.